Boutros Khawand: Kidnapping

 On September 15, 1992, at 9:10 AM, Khawand was heading to the Kataeb Party headquarters in Beirut when his car was intercepted by two BMW cars and one red van, 1 km away from his home.
 Between eight and ten gunmen were in the attacking squad.
 They pulled him out of his car and forced him into the van and rushed him to an unknown destination.
 It is known at the time that the Syrian military ruled Lebanon with a strong presence in the area where Khawand was abducted.

 Captivity

-It is widely believed that he is still alive in one of the Syrian jails, most probably in Tadmor prison or in the "Sab'h Bahrat" (Seven Seas) prison controlled by the Syrian Air Force intelligence service, although some reports stated that he was later transferred to Al-Hasakah prison.
+It is widely believed that he is still alive in one of the Syrian jails, most probably in Tadmor prison or in the "Sab'h Bahrat" (Seven Seas) prison controlled by the Syrian Air Force intelligence service; however, some reports stated that he was later transferred to Al-Hasakah prison.

 Fate

 On 18 September 2021, Abbas Ibrahim promised to uncover the fate of Boutros Khawand.